Mopeds and Motorcycles

 Even if you have a licence for driving a car, you might still need to complete a Compulsory Basic Training (CBT) course before riding a moped or a motorcycle in the UK.
 On successful completion of the course you will get a training certificate (DL196) which is valid for two years.
 You will need to show your certificate to the examiner when you take your practical test.
-If you have any queries about CBT phone the Driving Standards Agency on 0300 200 1122 and ask for the CBT Section or see 'Riding Motorcycles and Mopeds'.
+If you have any queries about CBT phone the Driving Standards Agency on 0300 200 1122 and ask for the CBT Section or see 'Riding a motorcycle, moped or motor tricycle'.

 Learning to drive in the UK

-If you wish to drive a car in the UK but do not currently hold a valid licence to do so, you will need to apply for a provisional licence and take a driving test in order to obtain a full licence.
+If you wish to drive a car in the UK but do not currently hold a valid licence to do so, you will need to apply for a provisional licence and then take a theory test and a practical driving test in order to obtain a full licence.

-In the rest of the UK (that is, England, Scotland and Wales), if you want to take a GB driving test, please see www.gov.uk/non-gb-driving-licence.
+In the rest of the UK (that is, England, Scotland and Wales), if you want to take a GB driving test, please see the gov.uk website for more information about learning to drive.

 There are many driving-schools in the UK where you can pay for lessons with a qualified instructor.
-Details of instructors in your local area can be found in the Yellow Pages directory , the BT telephone directory or at www.driving-schools.co.uk.
+Details of instructors in your local area can be found in the Yellow Pages directory or the BT telephone directory.

 If you are making an immigration application for permission to come to or remain in the UK, you are required to declare criminal convictions.
 Please note that road traffic offences must be declared and can be treated very seriously.
 If you have been disqualified from driving then you will need to declare this.

-The law in UK requires all motorists to have valid insurance that provides them or anyone they permit to use the vehicle with insurance cover for the vehicle that they are driving.
+UK law requires all motorists to have valid insurance that provides them, or anyone they permit to use the vehicle, with insurance cover for the vehicle that they are driving.
 It is an offence to drive a vehicle on the road or in a public place without insurance, and penalties can be severe if you do not have insurance.
-There are 3 different types of insurance policies:
+There are three different types of insurance policies: